-We sure love our coffee — nearly two-thirds of all US residents drink at least a cup of coffee a day, most enjoy almost three cups of cappuccino, espresso, latte, or just good old filter coffee.
-Though a quarter of coffee drinkers admit that they are "addicted" to coffee, only 10 percent want to cut down on their habit .
+We sure love our coffee — nearly two-thirds of all US residents drink at least a cup of "hot stuff" a day, most enjoy almost three cups of cappuccino, espresso, latte, or just good old filter coffee.
+Though a quarter of coffee drinkers admit that they are "addicted" to coffee, only 10 percent have any plans to cut down on their caffeine habit .

-If you love coffee but also suffer from frequent acid reflux, we have some bad news for you, however: coffee is one of the potential causes of heartburn, and if you're trying to follow an acid reflux diet to minimize your episodes of heartburn, you might have to say goodbye to your black liquid goodness, or at least seriously slash the number of cups you drink.
+If you love coffee but also suffer from frequent acid reflux and hate that, we have some bad news for you, however: coffee is one of the potential causes of heartburn, and if you're trying to follow an acid reflux diet to minimize your episodes of heartburn, you might have to say good bye to your black liquid goodness, or at least seriously slash the number of cups you drink.

 Coffee Causes Heartburn?
 For Real?